 - Resol resins

-Applications of Novolic resins
+Applications of Novolac Resins

-In varnishes, electrical insulation, and other protective coatings.
+- Coating resins: In varnishes, electrical insulation, and other protective coatings.
 These resins are also in the manufacture of plywood

-Novalac resins are also used in the production of ion exchange resins.
+- Ion exchange resins: Novalac resins are also used in the production of ion exchange resins.
 These resins are useful in softening the water for textile use.

 Amino resin

-1-Urea formaldehyde resins: these are produced by the condensation of urea and formaldehyde
+Amino plastic resins are two types; Urea-formaldehyde resins, and Melamine formaldehyde resins.
+Urea-formaldehyde resins: these are produced by the condensation of urea and formaldehyde Hence, urea= NH2-CO-NH2 formaldehyde HCOH.

-2-Melamine formaldehyde resins: These are produced by the condensation product of melamine with formaldehyde.
+Melamine formaldehyde resins: These are produced by the condensation product of melamine with formaldehyde.

 Urea-formaldehyde resins

-Firstly operation involves the formation of low molecular weight, fusible and soluble resins, and the second operation involves a curing reaction which leads to cross-linked products.
-So various types of urea formaldehyde are produced commercially and are classified into
+Urea-formaldehyde resins are carried out in two separate operations.
+The first operation involves the formation of low molecular weight, fusible, and soluble resins, while the second operation involves a curing reaction that leads to cross-linked products.

 - Unmodified resins